Oppzippy/GoldStockSummary/README.md

 # Gold Stock Summary

-Tracks gold across all characters on an account.
+Tracks gold across all characters on an account and exports to csv/json.
 Guild bank money is included for characters that are guild masters.

 ## Commands